regebro/hovercraft/README.rst

 ------------

-Hovercraft was written by Lennart Regebro <regebro@mail.com>, and is licensed as CC-0, except for the reST.xsl file, which is (c) Michael Alyn Miller
+Hovercraft was written by Lennart Regebro <regebro@mail.com>, and is licensed as CC-0, except for the "reST.xsl" file, which is (c) Michael Alyn Miller
 <malyn@strangeGizmo.com> and published under a BSD-style license included in
 reST.xsl itself.